SuLab/DrugMechDB/CurationGuide.md

 Example with comment, make sure to put a comment (singular) not comments:

-      -   comment: It is the C21 acetate ester of cortisone, and acts as a prodrug of cortisone in the body.
+      -   comment: Cortisone acetate is a C21 acetate ester of cortisone, and acts as a prodrug of cortisone in the body.
           directed: true
           graph:
               disease: Keratitis